Sebane1/Atomos/README.md

 ## Known Issues

-- **Beta Releases**: Do not enable beta releases as this may cause update loops
-- **Large Mod Files**: Large zip files may take time to unpack (optimisation in progress)
 - **TexTools Conversion**: Occasional TexTools conversion failures may occur (program continues to function)

 ## Error Reporting (Sentry)

 When Sentry logging is enabled, the following information is automatically sent when errors occur:
 - Error message and stack trace
-- IP address
-- Computer account username
 - Windows version
 - .NET runtime version